lsheng-mel/MOYB-technical-test/README.md

 # Create a pipeline that builds your application on each commit; Travis or similar, for example

-There are quite a lot of options for continious integration/deployment in the market at the moment, while the most popular ones such as Trvais, Jenkins, TeamCity, CircleCI, Solano on top of my head.
+There are quite a lot of options for continious integration/deployment in the market at the moment, some of the most popular ones are Trvais, Jenkins, TeamCity, CircleCI, Solano, etc.

 I chose to use **AWS codePipeline** due to several reasons:

 * It is simple to use, and comes with a nice web-basd GUI to configure your deployment
-* It can take build artifact from **AWS codeBuild**, and the codeBuild is simple and easy to configure using the config file buildspec.yml
+* It can take build artifact from **AWS CodeBuild**, and the CodeBuild is simple and easy to configure using the config file buildspec.yml
-* It is fully supported by AWS cloud technologies such as **EC2**, **ECS**, **ECR**, etc
+* It is fully supported by AWS services such as **EC2**, **ECS**, **ECR**, etc
 * Scale up or down is easily done in AWS EC2.
 * Security offered by AWS